ujikCz/ReactiveHTML/README.md

 ## createFactory method
 This method creates fuction which can be called as component element.
 This method has one parameter that is the component class.
-On call factory function the first parameter is Object - props of component.
+Factory function expect one parameter as props of Component.
+In default it is empty Object.

 ```
 class myComponent extends ReactiveHTML.Component {